Women’s Health Physiotherapy for the Whole Woman

 Abdominal Muscle Physiotherapy

-We can continue to strength train our core during pregnancy AND it is beneficial to begin again after all births.
+Pregnancy Specifics: It is important and simple to strength train our core during pregnancy.
+It is also beneficial to start after birth.
 To make it “safe” and appropriate, we will match it to you.

 During and after pregnancy, it is common to have questions about how your abdomen looks at rest and during exercise.
 Some women experience stretch marks, loose skin, or an appearance of budging in the abdomen with movement or exercise after birth.